CookieCat45/Risk-Fortress-2/docs/map configs.md

 # Risk Fortress 2 Mapping: Robot Configs
-Most maps normally have two configuration files for robot types: one for the regular common robot types, and another for the boss robots, who are normally giants.
+Maps normally have two configuration files for robot types: one for the common robot types, and another for the boss robots, who are usually giants.

 ```